panzerdp/dmitripavlutin.com/content/posts/104-prototypal-inheritance/index.md

 dog.hasTail; // => true
 ```

-With these changes:

-* `pet` is the prototype of `cat` and `dog`
-* `tail` is the prototype of `pet`

-Interestringly, is that `cat` and `dog` object inherit the property `legs` from their direct prototype `pet`, but as well they inherit `hasTail` from the prototype of their prototype.
+`cat` and `dog` inherit the property `legs` from their direct prototype `pet`, however they inherit `hasTail` from the prototype of their prototype.

 That's called the prototype chain.

- JavaScript searches for inherited properties in chain: from the prototype of the object, then from the prototype's prototype and so on until it encounters `null` as the prototype.
+JavaScript looks for inherited properties in chain.
+When you'd like to access a property `myObject.myProp`, JavaScript looks for `myProp` inside the own properties of `myObject`, then in the prototype of the object, then in the prototype's prototype and so on until it encounters `null` as the prototype.

 ## 6. But JavaScript has classes!

 You may be confused regarding the statement that JavaScript has only objects.
 You've probably already used `class` keyword in JavaScript!

+For example, you can write a class `Pet`:

 ```javascript
 class Pet {